jatin-desai/pcf-training/content/presentations/security-in-pcf.md

 - Both an OAuth2 authorization and resource server
 - Provides endpoints for managing user accounts and OAuth2 clients
 - Supported Standards: OAuth2, OpenID Connect, SCIM, JWT
-- Provides authentication for keystone & LDAP

 ---

 ## Login Server

-- Handles SAML authentication in Cloud Foundry
-- Delegates all other identity management tasks to the UAA
-- Branded HTML UI for authentication and OAuth approval
-- SSO for web applications in the Cloud Foundry platform
+- Implements SSO for Pivotal Cloud Foundry platform
 - SAML 2.0 Service Provider authenticating against SAML IDPs
-- Holds an HTTP session for an authenticated user via the UI
-- Integration with a central notifications server for managing emails
+- Also Handles LDAP authentication
+- All other identity management tasks delegated to the UAA
+- Provides a branded HTML UI for authentication and OAuth approval

 ---